PetarV-/facejack/README.md

 ## Background

-Machine learning with deep neural networks (commonly dubbed "deep learning") has taken the world by storm in the previous years, smashing record after record in a wide variety of difficult tasks (spanning previously largely unrelated fields such as computer vision, speech recognition, natural language processing, etc).
-One of the computer vision tasks where such gains are clear is the task of _facial recognition_ (identifying a person based on his/her face)---a deep neural network being the primary tool used for this purpose at [Facebook](https://research.fb.com/publications/deepface-closing-the-gap-to-human-level-performance-in-face-verification/), among other places.
+Machine learning with deep neural networks (commonly dubbed "deep learning") has taken the world by storm, smashing record after record in a wide variety of difficult tasks from fields that were largely unexplored in previous years, such as computer vision, speech recognition and natural language processing.
+One computer vision task that benefits from such clear gains is _facial recognition_ (identifying a person based on his/her face)---a deep neural network being the primary tool used for this purpose at [Facebook](https://research.fb.com/publications/deepface-closing-the-gap-to-human-level-performance-in-face-verification/), among other places.

 One natural extension of the above could be to exploit neural networks within a secure application, in order to authenticate a person based on a shot of their face.
-Unfortunately, despite the apparently superb performance of such models, it is fairly easy to construct inputs on which the network becomes completely _confounded_ (commonly known as _adversarial examples_).
+Unfortunately, despite the apparently superb performance of such models, it is fairly easy to construct inputs which can trick the network into authenticating a _stranger_ (commonly known as _adversarial examples_).
 We built **FaceJack** in order to illuminate this concept.
 In particular, we'd like to emphasise:
 - how **simple** it is to generate such "fooling" inputs algorithmically, if one has access to the neural network used for facial recognition (either directly or through an API).
-- how (often _imperceptibly_ to humans) **close** the "fooling" inputs can be to legitimately generated inputs;
+- how _imperceptibly_ **close** the "fooling" inputs can be to legitimately generated inputs;
 - how this attack may be executed in **real-time**, requiring only a mid-range GPU.

 But let's take it slowly---what even _are_ adversarial inputs?